ghacupha/silk/index.md

 input-processing-output abstraction onto methods.

 #### Precision?
-Both instance providers (injectrons) as well as dependencies (instance requirements) do described through data what they require/provide.
+Both dependencies (instance requirements) as well as injectrons (instance providers) are (also) data descriptions of what they require/provide.
 Such descriptions can be more or less specific or precise.
 A wild-card type is less precise than a fully specified one.
+A sub-class more specific than a super-class.
 A named instance more precise than a unnamed one, one specifically meant for a particular package or parent instance is again more precise than one that doesn't specify these.